beniaminogreen/zoomerjoin/paper.md

 $$dist(\overrightarrow{a},\overrightarrow{b}) = ||\overrightarrow{a}-\overrightarrow{b}||_2$$

+Integration between R and rust is managed by the `extendr` and `rextendr` Rust and R packages [@rextednr].
 Instrumental to the package's fast performance is the relentlessly-optimized `dashmap` Rust crate [@dashmap], which provides a fast hash map that can be populated by many threads working in parallel.
 `Dashmap`'s concurrent hash maps are used to quickly store the hashes associated with each observation and allow multiple threads to compute hashes and write to the hash map at the same time.
 Parallel computation of the hashes is scheduled using the parallel iterators provided by the `rayon` crate [@rayon].
 The Locality-Sensitive Hash implementation for the Jaccard distance is modeled after the textbook description by @massive, including the technique of storing the hashes of the tokens rather than the tokens themselves to save memory.

 ## Benchmarks